-CHILD SUPPORT VERSUS ALIMONY DEDUCTIONS: Be sure to clarify what money is being paid as child support because child support is not deductible or taxable, whereas alimony or non-allocated designated money meant to cover both is deductible and taxable.
+CHILD SUPPORT VERSUS ALIMONY DEDUCTIONS.
+Be sure to clarify what money is being paid as child support because child support is not deductible or taxable, whereas alimony or non- allocated designated money meant to cover both is deductible and taxable if created by an order prior to January 1, 2019.